laissgl/Appointment-Scheduling-System/README.md

 - Demonstrate structured problem-solving and clean code practices

 Status
-Project completed as a functional prototype for educational and demonstrative purposes.
+- Project completed as a functional prototype for educational and demonstrative purposes.

-Authors
-Lais Lopes
-Otavio Teixeira
+Authors: Lais Lopes and Otavio Teixeira